 “Properly applied SPF 50 sunscreen blocks 98 percent of UVB rays, while an SPF 30 sunscreen blocks 97 percent of sunburn rays – the difference being one percentage point.“

 SPF stands for Sun Protection Factor.
 In theory, an SPF 50 sunscreen would allow users to stay out in the sun fifty times longer than they normally could without sunscreen, while SPF 30 would imply that users can stay out thirty times longer before getting sunburned.
-But for high-SPF sunscreens, theory and reality are two different things.
+But for high SPF sunscreens, theory and reality are two different things.
 People often assume that they are given almost twice the amount of protection by applying an SPF 50 sunscreen compared to one that has SPF 30.
 This is not true, since the extra protection offered by a higher SPF value is negligible after SPF 15.
 Properly applied SPF 50 sunscreen blocks 98 percent of UVB rays, while an SPF 30 sunscreen blocks 97 percent of sunburn rays – the difference being one percentage point.

-As a final case in point, high SPF products may come with significant health risks, since the concentration of sun-filtering chemicals is much higher than in products with lower SPF values.
-Some of the ingredients used in SPF 50 products have been linked to tissue damage and hormone disruption, and other trigger allergic skin reactions.
+High SPF products may come with significant health risks, since the concentration of UV-filtering chemicals is much higher than in products with lower SPF values.
+Some of the ingredients used in SPF 50 products have been linked to tissue damage and hormone disruption, while others can trigger allergic skin reactions.
 If high SPF products actually offered better protection than those with lower SPF values, the higher exposure to potentially harmful chemicals could have been worth it.
-But they don’t, so choosing a sunscreen without dangerous chemicals makes a whole lot of sense to choose a sunscreen with a lower SPF that will protect you from 97% of UVB rays, but has the ability to shield you from harmful UVA rays also.
+But so far research has shown that this is not the case.
+Therefore it makes a whole lot of sense to choose a sunscreen with a lower SPF that will protect you from 97% of UVB rays, but has the ability to shield you from harmful UVA rays also.